Aaron Samuel hits brace past Jacob Mulenga’s Liaoning Kaixin | Goal.com

 Red-hot Aaron Samuel hits brace past Jacob Mulenga’s Liaoning Kaixin

-Aaron Samuel is in a rich vein of form, scoring twice in Sichuan Longfor’s 3-2 victory over Liaoning Kaixin on Sunday.
+Aaron Samuel continued his rich vein of form, scoring twice in Sichuan Longfor’s 3-2 victory over Liaoning Kaixin on Sunday.

 Coming into this game, the Nigeria international netted a hat-trick in his side’s 5-3 loss to Beijing BSU.